Code-Institute-Submissions/project-6/README.md

   - Added more styles to `index.html` and `house.html`
   - Separated settings for production and development
   - Removed `/media` from `.gitignore` as used on **Digital Ocean** and for local testing (**CI**)
-  *Please note that I will normaly store the images elswhere or upload to the images directly to **Digital Ocean**.*
+  *Please note that I will normally store the images elsewhere or upload to the images directly to **Digital Ocean**.*
   *I only storing them in GitHUb for easy local testing.*

 - **0.9**